-The compliance process of NFUM relating to the GAA is detailed.
-As part of this, NFUM attend parts of the GAA meetings relating to NFUM or generic parts not relating to other providers.
-The Group Compliance Department in NFUM may periodically undertake assurance activities of the GAA and its work.
+NFUM attend parts of the GAA meetings relating to NFUM or generic parts not relating to other providers.
+The Group Compliance Department in NFUM may periodically undertake assurance activities of the GAA and its work and this audit is planned for 2019.
 The internal risk management and operational procedures of NFUM appear strong.